seandstewart/bardly/pending/tragedies/timon-of-athens/11-player.md

 There is no crossing him in 's humor;

 *\[Aside]*
-Else I should tell him,—well, i' faith I should,
+Else I should tell him,--well, i' faith I should,
 When all's spent, he'd be cross'd then, an he could.
 'Tis pity bounty had not eyes behind,
 That man might ne'er be wretched for his mind.